HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 1. Applications are registered with the appropriate referral platforms.
 2. On the first use of the application
-  * Patient/Client is provided a URL (e.g., via a QR code) to download the application to their smart phone or a link to an on-line application.
+  * Patient/Client is provided a URL or a QR code.
+The patient passes this information to the app - by keying in the URL or by authorizing the app to take a picture of the QR code in order to download the application to their smart phone or use as a link to an on-line application.
-  * Patient/Client establishes application security
+  * Patient/Client establishes application security  **expand??**
 3. Referral Source provides Patient with a URL (e.g., via a QR code) to the API that redirects to an authorization server
   * Patient enters credentials provided by the referral platform
   * Application is provided with an access token and refresh token